 Of course, this is not a strict rule and you can deviate from that as long as you see that your ensemble looks put together and none of the items stand out negatively.
 One of the best examples of that would be pairing silk ties with white linen or cotton pocket squares.
 But we would probably avoid wearing silk accessories with casual linen suits unless the tie is made from Shantung silk, which resembles linen as it doesn’t have glossiness.

 And that’s it, these are our recommendations on how to match ties and pocket squares.
-We hope that we made it easier for you to understand how things work, but, of course, if you still have questions, don’t hesitate to email us or drop us a message.
+We hope that these pocket square rules made it easier for you to understand how things work, but, of course, if you still have questions, don’t hesitate to email us or drop us a message.